hashicorp/terraform-ls/docs/commands.md

 Empty array may be returned when e.g.
   - the URI doesn't represent a module
   - the configuration is invalid
-  - modules are not installed
   - there are no module calls

-The data is sourced from the local cache within `.terraform` and so it may not necessarily represent newly added module calls in the configuration until they're installed via `get` or `init`.
+The data is sourced from the declared modules inside the files of the module.

 **Arguments:**